 Use small sugar pumpkins to make mashed pumpkin.
 The large pumpkins have watery, stringy flesh and are not very flavorful.
 They’re great for carving, not for eating.

 Can I microwave pumpkin?

 Yes!
 For this recipe, I cut it first into cubes and then microwave the cubes (see recipe card for full instructions).
 I never tried microwaving it whole (like I do with microwave spaghetti squash).
-Although it looks like it can be done.

 How can I thicken my mashed pumpkin?